 Niviuk we are firmly committed to make technology accessible to all pilots.
 Therefore, our wings are equipped with the latest technological advances gained from the experience of our R&D team.
-Thanks to these new technologies, paragliders are gaining more safety and performance, which requires greater care of the materials.

-PLEASE NOTE: it is critical to avoid any kind of impact or dragging the leading edge on the ground.
+IMPORTANT: it is critical to avoid any kind of impact or dragging the leading edge on the ground.
 This part is reinforced with very durable and strong Nitinol rods that can be easily replaced.
 Dragging and/or hitting the leading edge can cause serious damage to the fabric, which is much more complicated and costly to repair.

-The IKUMA 3 P is part of our lightweight P Series.
-With all the lightweight and ultralight materials we use, we ensure a good compromise between performance and durability.
-The weight of the materials is minimised by reducing the amount and type of yarn, and by modifying the surface coating, i.e. their strength.
-Therefore, care should be taken in the use of the wing, and care should be taken to avoid increasing the natural wear and tear of the material itself.

-- The fabric and the lines do not need to be washed.
+The fabric and the lines do not need to be washed.
 If they become dirty, clean them with a soft damp cloth, using only water.
-Do not use detergents or other chemicals. - If your wing is wet from contact with water, place it in a dry area, air it and keep it away from direct sunlight. - Direct sunlight may damage the wing's materials and cause premature aging.
-Do not leave your glider unnecessarily exposed to the sun, neither before launching nor on landing.
-Pack it properly and stow it away in its backpack. - · If you fly in sandy areas, avoid getting sand in the cells or down into the trailing edge.
+Do not use detergents or other chemicals.

+If your wing is wet from contact with water, place it in a dry area, air it and keep it away from direct sunlight.

+Direct sunlight may damage the wing's materials and cause premature aging.
+After landing, do not leave the wing exposed to the sun.
+Pack it properly and stow it away in its backpack.

+If you fly in sandy areas, avoid getting sand in the cells or down into the trailing edge.
 At the end of the flight, empty any sand that is in your wing.
 The openings at the end of the wingtips make this much easier.